EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 # Active Directory Services

 ## Objective
-- Create a windows client
+- Create a Windows 11 client
 - Join the client to the domain
 - Create Organizational Units(OU's) and users